 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.
-The analysis was based on historical salvage data during 2009–2019 which did not include any above normal water years, hence that row of the table is noted as ‘NA’.
+The analysis was based on historical salvage data during 2009–2019 which did not include any Above Normal Water Years, hence that row of the table is noted as ‘NA’.

 Flow-Related Effects

 Kimmerer et al. (2009) found several statistically significant negative relationships between annual mean April–June X2 and various indices of striped bass juvenile abundance or survival.
-Application of these relationships to Alternatives 1–3 and the NAA indicated minimal differences between the alternatives and NAA (Tables stb_TNS_surv, stb_FMWT, stb_BMWT, stb_BOT).
-This reflects limited differences in mean X2 between Alternatives 1–3 and the NAA during this time period.
+Application of these relationships to Alternatives 1, 2, and 3 and the NAA indicated minimal differences between Alternatives 1, 2, and 3 and the NAA (Tables 11-93, 11-94, 11-95, 11-96).
+This reflects limited differences in mean X2 between Alternatives 1, 2, and 3 and the NAA during this period.

 Juvenile striped bass abundance indices are also negatively related to fall (September–December) X2 (Mac Nally et al. 2010).
-Under Alternatives 1–3, mean fall X2 would be similar or somewhat lower than NAA (Table X2_STB), so there would not be negative effects to striped bass from the alternatives relative to existing conditions as a result of differences in fall X2.
+Under Alternatives 1, 2, and 3, mean fall X2 would be similar or somewhat lower than NAA (Table 11-97), so there would not be negative effects to striped bass from Alternatives 1, 2, and 3 relative to the NAA conditions as a result of differences in fall X2.